- Company culture

 So-called social HRMS tools link teams and individuals, sidestepping traditional silo structures.
 Wherever relevant, employees have the capability to share knowledge, tools, insights, conclusions, resources… it’s more of a crowd sharing approach to work that potentially invites support from everyone, depending on what they have to offer.

-As well as projects, HRMS checklists can also be used to organise people-focused activities.
+As well as projects, onboarding process and HRMS checklists can also be used to organise people-focused activities.
 For example, team building activities to help employees both work and play together, with a positive impact on teamwork.

 Finally, don’t forget the opportunities for openness and transparency during the HRMS project itself.
 You’re selecting and implementing a major piece of business technology.
 It’s a project that requires widespread consultation of stakeholders and sharing of information.
 Though that process would undoubtedly be easier if you had various HRMS tools (in this case, the egg definitely comes before the chicken; at least, the first HRMS you buy, it does) the project encourages openness and transparency; the first such impact of your HRMS.